CREATIVEDRIVE

 CORA CGI AT CREATIVEDRIVE

-BRAND DESIGN & LAUNCH CAMPAIGNI led the brand development of CoraCGI, a groundbreaking platform born from the acquisition of Decora, a Brazilian imaging powerhouse specializing in CGI, AR, and VR for ecommerce.
-The challenge was to transform this powerful technology into a new SaaS product that would address a critical market shift: the growing demand for high-volume, high-quality content in digital commerce.
+I led the brand development of CoraCGI, a platform born from CreativeDrive’s acquisition of Decora - a Brazilian imaging powerhouse specializing in CGI, AR, and VR for ecommerce.

-- Creative direction for pre-launch teaser campaign across social channels
+- Full creative direction for the pre-launch teaser campaign across social

-- Marketing collateral and experiential design for CommerceNext NYC activation
+- Marketing and experiential collateral for the CommerceNext NYC launch activation

 IDENTITY - LOGO + TAGLINE